AhmdZanoon/automationTask0111/README.md

     - **properties**: Contains configuration files, `ApiProperties.properties` and `webProperties.properties`, for API and web tests.

 ## Running Tests
+**API Tests**:
-**API Tests**: Run all API tests using the following Maven command:
+- Run all API tests locally using the following Maven command:
    ```bash
    mvn test -Dtest=apiTests.**
    ```
+- or you can run All (API and WEB ) tests from GitHub action https://github.com/AhmdZanoon/automationTask0111/actions/workflows/e2eWorkFlow.yml
   ### list of API Test Cases
 - test cases cover 2 endpoint from thedogapi.com ( images endpoint and breeds endpoint )
 - testing CRUD operations on Images endpoint